raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Firstly, establishing session parameters such as server-defined timeouts is of great use in the general management of persistent connections.
-For example, using DSO sessions for stub to recursive DNS-over-TLS {{?RFC7858}} is more flexible for both the client and the server than attempting to manage sessions using just the EDNS(0) TCP Keepalive option {{?RFC7828}}.
+For example, using DSO sessions for stub-to-recursive DNS-over-TLS {{?RFC7858}} is more flexible for both the client and the server than attempting to manage sessions using just the EDNS(0) TCP Keepalive option {{?RFC7828}}.
 The simple set of TLVs defined in this document is sufficient to greatly enhance connection management for this use case.

-Secondly, DNS-SD {{?RFC6763}} has evolved into a naturally session based mechanism where, for example, long-lived subscriptions lend themselves to 'push' mechanisms as opposed to polling.
-Long-lived stateful connections and server initiated messages align with this use case {{?I-D.ietf-dnssd-push}}.
+Secondly, DNS-SD {{?RFC6763}} has evolved into a naturally session-based mechanism where, for example, long-lived subscriptions lend themselves to 'push' mechanisms as opposed to polling.
+Long-lived stateful connections and server-initiated messages align with this use case {{?I-D.ietf-dnssd-push}}.

 A general use case is that DNS traffic is often bursty but session establishment